Pssst! Find me on instagram here!

 When I was in high school, cooking became a bigger part of my life thanks in part to trading off nights cooking dinner with my twin sister, and absorbing tons of the Food Network (I miss the old-school FN!).
 From there, I’ve increased my cooking knowledge mostly through trial and error, a fair bit of Googling, and a no-fear attitude.
-Seven years of working in bakeries and restaurant kitchens hasn’t hurt either!
+Almost 12 years of working in bakeries and restaurant kitchens hasn’t hurt either!

 On my blog, you’ll find lots of recipes both in the sweet and savory categories, most of them with a comfortable, home-y feel.
 I’ve never been much for crazy fancy-pants dishes, though they do inspire me to create in my own kitchen.
 I prefer to come up with my recipes on the fly, rather than following written recipes to a T. Experimenting as I go is one of my favorite parts of cooking (and baking, to a lesser extent)!